benzimegido/Injection-Handle-Sql-Sp/README.md

 # procedure-infrastructure-injection-handle
 This SP can give you tow things
-1. infrastructure for SP that handle with injaction whan you query is Dynamic SQL
+1. Infrastructure for SP that handle with an injection when you query is Dynamic SQL
-2. infrastructure for SP that get one or more values and bring back results from your query.
+2. Infrastructure for SP that gets one or more values and brings back results from your query.